Understanding the cost of your cover

 Sustainable and fair pricing

 Like other insurance products, private healthcare insurance premiums cover the cost of paying insured claims and the operations which support them.
 When setting premiums, we have to consider underlying cost inflation (inflation), incidence trends (claims made during the year) and increases in hospital treatment and specialist costs and innovation in medical practice (medical inflation) to determine our pricing approach.
-Relevant risk factors are then applied, to arrive at the end price.
+Relevant risk factors are then applied such as age and medical history, to arrive at the end customer price.

 A thriving private healthcare sector is important to provide customer choice and meet growing patient demand.
 We’re here to help our members access the care, diagnostics, and specialist treatment they need.

 Our insight shows that the incidence trends and medical inflation have risen but are now stabilised at the increased level of demand.
-We have seen claim costs increase between 20%-25% higher for 2023 than 2022.
+We have seen claim costs increase between 20%-25% higher than last year.

 At PHC we do try to control our price increases whilst continuing to provide value to our members.
 Unfortunately this year we are seeing higher than usual price increases.
 We appreciate that in the current economic landscape and cost of living crisis, this increase is difficult to understand so we would like to provide you with the rationale for this.